10UWP/The-Cognitive-and-ML-List/README.md

 # 3 - Processing

 The actual ML, Cognitive, AI part

+[caffe](https://github.com/BVLC/caffe) Caffe: a fast open framework for deep learning. http://caffe.berkeleyvision.org/  - Caffe is a deep learning framework made with expression, speed, and modularity in mind.
+It is developed by the Berkeley Vision and Learning Center (BVLC) and community contributors.

 [Documentation for Microsoft Cognitive Services](https://github.com/Microsoft/Cognitive-Documentation) This repo contains the documentaiton for Microsoft Cognitive Services, which includes the former Project Oxford APIs.
 You can also check out our SDKs & Samples on our website.
 Don't see what you're looking for?
 We're working on expanding our offerings and would love to hear from you what APIs, docs, SDKs, and samples you want to see next.
 Let us know on the Cognitive Services UserVoice Forum.